 Keen‘s only other credited role is as Ana in The Refugees.
 The series only ran eight episodes and was produced in Spain and the U.K. It ran in 2015 and is about a community dealing with a growing number of refugees who come from the future and seek a safe place to live in the present.

-Here is a clip of Keen in the series.
 According to her representation, she is also fluent in Spanish.

 3. X-23 Was Created by Craig Kyle & First Appeared in the Animated Series ‘X-Men: Evolution’